Philippines CR1 and IR1 Spouse Visa Guide

 But, before your Spouse boards the aircraft, she or he must attend a 2 hour class sponsored by the Commission on Filipinos Overseas (CFO).

-protect your Spouse teaching how to recognize spousal abuse and what to do about it..
+This is a requirement made by the Philippines government basically to protect your Spouse teaching how to recognize spousal abuse and what to do about it..

 Your Spouse must take the class, and obtain a stamp affixed to her or his passport.
 This is checked at the airport.
 Your partner will not be allowed onto the aircraft without proof of taking the class.